Grolsch Brewery: International market

 Grolsch is the 21st largest provider of beer in the world, and is available in 70 countries.
 Grolsch focuses primarily on the United Kingdom, the United States, Canada, Australia and New Zealand.
 These primary markets make up 78% of Grolsch's international sales (by volume).
 Grolsch Premium Pilsner is by far the most important beer in its international profile, while its Amsterdam brand grew by 40% in 2006, primarily in Russia and France.

 United Kingdom

 For 25 years, Grolsch Premium Pilsner was brewed under licence in the UK by Grolsch (UK) Ltd., a joint venture with Coors Brewers Ltd until November 2019.
 It was no longer available in the UK after Asahi ended the JV.
-However, it was reintroduced into the UK in late October 2020 with a lower ABV recipe at 4%, which was then further reduced to 3.4% ABV in 2024 in a cost saving exercise.
+However, it was reintroduced into the UK in late October 2020 with a lower ABV recipe at 4%; its alcohol content was further reduced to 3.4% ABV in 2024 as a cost saving exercise.